olebru/ScriptKiddieBlocker/README.md

 Replace all occurences of ##Path## with full path to folder containing script.

 Import the XML file as a new scheduled task.
-Make sure that c:\temp exists, it is used for logging.